SwasthikBangera/SwasthikBangera/README.md

-# Hello, World!
+# Hello, Universe!

-I'm <b>Swasthik Bangera</b>, a self-taught machine learning engineer with background in Simulation, Manufacturing and Quality.
+I'm <b>Swasthik Bangera</b>, a certified machine learning engineer with background in Simulation, Manufacturing and Quality.
 My passion is to use my mathematical, statistical, and analytical skills to find solutions to complex real-world problems and create a smarter, easier way to navigate and comprehend the world during our time here.
 I also enjoy Beatles, Reading, Soccer or Football (depending on what part of tribe you are on), Formula1 & Tennis.
 This space is to showcase and track the progress of my journey.

 # Projects